 Of all the design work I’ve done over the years, packaging design is probably the second most skipped design area.
 Proper branding in my opinion is the most skipped area.
 Packaging design is often an afterthought, the focus is usually on the product itself.
 It shouldn’t be.
 It’s a core part of your product and should be given the time and resources it needs.
 Let me show you why.

 No matter what size you are, packaging is important.
 Especially when talking about physical product packaging.
 Packaging helps create the experience of buying and getting your product and it can help explain how to use the product.
 It protects the product during shipping and is usually the first thing to catch a potential buyers eye, even online.
 So, let’s dive into the 5 reasons packaging design matters!

-Creates an Experience
+Creates An Experience

 The iPhone is a great example because it really showed that packaging mattered to many consumers.
 There are entire YouTube channels focused on unboxing products.
 Creating a great experience from the time they start opening your packaging is important.
-Something we drive forward with our clients is Brand Coherence, making sure the experience of your users and customers is the same the entire way through, and enjoyable.
-Packaging can make a product look more luxury, utilitarian, or any other direction.

 Protects During Shipping